giuliop/HermesVault-UI-demo/README.md

 In any case, the frontend can NEVER access users' funds, which are always 100% controlled by the users only.

-There are two ways you can lose your funds:
+There are three ways you can lose your funds:
 1) You lose your secret note
+2) Your device is compromised with malware that steals your secret note
-2) The frontend is hacked and it serves you malicious code to steal your secret note
+3) The frontend is hacked and it serves you malicious code to steal your secret note